metagenomics/metagenomics-tk/docs/tutorials/tutorial2/dereplication.md

 We assume that all required steps by the previous tutorials are done.

-If you run the Toolkit again with the `-resume` flag and this dereplication configuration, it will **reuse** all previous results (QC, assembly, binning, MagAttributes) and only execute the new dereplication step.
+If you run the Toolkit again with the `-resume` flag and the above dereplication configuration, it will **reuse** all previous results (QC, assembly, binning, MagAttributes) and only execute the new dereplication step.

 !!!
 Question "Task 1"